kiranmuddam/kiranmuddam/README.md

 ### About Me 🚀

-🎓 Software Engineer with a demonstrated history of working in the software engineering industry with end-to-end experience developing, testing, and maintaining complex enterprise software applications. <br>
+🎓 Software Engineer with a demonstrated history of working in the software engineering industry with end-to-end experience in developing, testing, and maintaining complex enterprise software applications. <br>
-👨‍💻 When I'm free I collaborate on open-source projects, participate in hackathons, play esports.
+👨‍💻 When I'm free I collaborate on open-source projects, participate in hackathons, play esports and I love playing games.

 ### Experience / Volunteering 🔥